EdithM5/alx-system_engineering-devops/0x00-shell_basics/README.md

-4-list more files will do the same job as 3 but include hidden files 5-listfiles digit only will print same as 4 but replace everything with numbers 6-first directory will generate a file known as my first directory in tmp directory 7-move that file will move the file betty to directory at 6
+4-list more files will do the same job as 3 but include hidden files 5-listfiles digit only will print same as 4 but replace everything with numbers 6-first directory will generate a file known as my first directory in tmp directory 7-move that file will move the file betty to directory at 6 8- first delete deletes the file moved in 7